GSA/digitalgov.gov/content/posts/2013-04-25-government-must-respond-rapidly-to-social-media-hacking.md

 ---
-url: /2013/04/25/government-must-respond-rapidly-to-social-media-hacking/
 date: 2013-04-25 1:25:31 -0400
 title: Government Must Respond Rapidly to Social Media Hacking
 summary: ' [Editor&#8217;s note: Please watch the Jan.
-15 , 2015, webinar on How Government Can Prepare for and Respond to Social Media Hacks. on our Youtube channel] The hacking of an Associated Press news account on Twitter this week, and its fallout, underscored the need for agencies to'
+15 , 2015, webinar on How Government Can Prepare for and Respond to Social Media Hacks. on our Youtube channel] The hacking of an Associated Press news account on Twitter this week, and its fallout, underscored the need for agencies'
 authors:
   - jherman
 categories: